thepassle/batching-blog/README.md

 }
 ```

 People often expect that setting, for example, the `name` property on the `user` object should trigger a rerender, like so: `this.user.name = "Nick";`, and are surprised to find that it _doesn't_.
-The reason for this is that by setting the `name` property of the `user` object, we don't actually change the value of the `user` object itself, and as such, the `requestUpdate()` method is never called!
+The reason for this is that by setting the `name` property of the `user` object, we don't actually change the `user` object itself, we changed a _property_ of the `user` object, and as such, the `this.requestUpdate()` method is never called!

 An easy fix for this is to just call `this.requestUpdate()` manually, or alternatively replace the entire object to make sure the setter _does_ get called: